Who is Michael Heizer?

 1981 version, Los Angeles

 In 1981, a developer invited Michael to recreate this work at the Wells Fargo Building at 44 S. Flower Street in Los Angeles.
-Due to the structure of the building, making the depressions into the ground was impossible, as Michael would have wanted of his sculpture.
+Due to the building’s structure, making the depressions into the ground was impossible, as Michael would have wanted of his sculpture.
 Instead, they used geometrical solids to recreate the art and bring it to completion for the first time since 1967.

-The alignment of each one of the pieces is in correspondence to the space of the building and the placement of the doors and stairs.
+The alignment of each of the pieces corresponds to the space of the building and the placement of the doors and stairs.
 Each shape is comprised of a visual anchor to the floor in the form of travertine marble.
 This highlights the shape of each one of the bases making the shapes more appealing.

 1967/2002 version, Dia Art Foundation